afterpay/sdk-android/docs/getting-started/cash-app-pay.md

 ## Step 5: Create a Customer Request

 You can create a customer request as soon as you know the amount you’d like to charge or if you'd like to create an on-file payment request.
-We suggest that you create this request as soon as your checkout view controller loads, so that your Customer can authorize the request without delay.
+You can create this request as soon as your `checkout view controller` loads, so that your customer can authorize the request without delay.

 ### Step 5A: Sign the Order Token

-After retrieving the token from your server-to-server call, the order needs to be signed, so as to retrieve the JWT and associated data.
-This can be done either by the suspending function:
+After retrieving the token from your server-to-server call, you must sign the order, so that you can retrieve the JWT and associated data.
+This can be done either by the suspending function or with the asynchronous version of it.

 ``` kotlin
 Afterpay.signCashAppOrder(token) { cashAppData ->